Amein-Eskinder/frappe/README.md

-Here’s the **plain README in Markdown syntax** with proper paragraphing:

----

 # Install Frappe with PostgreSQL and Multitenancy (Shared Database)

 This script simplifies the installation of Frappe using PostgreSQL as the database backend and sets up multitenancy with a shared database.